coleww/corpora-api/readme.md

     200, "Content-Type": "application/json"
     {
-        "description":"an API for the corpora",
+        "description":"an API for the corpora. to access a data, navigate to '/{key}/{value}', for example: '/animals/dinosaurs' or '/words/literature/shakespeare_words'", "data": {
-        "data": {
             "animals": ["common","dinosaurs","dogs"],
             "archetypes":["artifact","character","event","setting"],